slowrunner/noise_level_protocol/README.md

 7. Repeat playing PinkNoise at 40 60 and 80 dBA, to verify mydetect.py loudness values approximately match the soundmeter (+/-3dBA)

-8. If you wish an E-Mail with the plot, you can modify the gmail.py.
-Important is, that third party applications can access the mail account.

 9. Data can be plotted with myplot.py - view plots in /home/pi/Carl/Projects/noise_level_protocol/pic/

-10. Example for crontab to run your scripts periodically: type crontab -e in terminal and enter
-    05 0 * * *  python3 /home/pi/Carl/Projects/noise_level_protocol/myplot.py > /home/pi/Desktop/clog.log 2>&1 -q -f
-    10 0 * * *  python3 /home/pi/Carl/Projects/noise_level_protocol/gmail.py > /home/pi/Desktop/clog.log 2>&1 -q -f